ironicbadger/bokeh/README.md

 # Photo Management Application

+> WARNING: THIS APP IS FAAAAAAAAR FROM FINISHED.
+DO NOT USE.
+IT WAS YEETED INTO EXISTENCE BY VIBES.

 A containerized photo management application with support for RAW and HEIF formats, built with Next.js and FastAPI.

 ## Quick Start